Ceysson & Bénétière, Paris

 Florian Pugnaire & David Raffini

-The artist duo is known for its sculptural work, but also for its performances and videos, Driving Through creates a symbiosis between mediums.
+Pugnaire & Raffini is a duo known for its sculptural work, but also for its performances and videos, Driving Through creates a symbiosis between mediums.
 The artists’ first narrative work, the video presented is the result of extensive filming, four-handed writing and careful editing.

 At the origin of the project in 2015, a residency at the Flax Foundation in Los Angeles, during which Florian Pugnaire & David Raffini explore the abandoned territories of the American West, and the urban legends that inhabit them.